Machine Learning for Precision Broiler Weight Estimation

 The adaptive forecasting phase combined multinomial regression with gray models to forecast broiler weights.
 Polynomial regression, mainly the Gompertz function, was employed for fitting mathematical curves to the data, while gray models compensated for the late starting point of the polynomial-appropriate prediction models, offering short-term forecasting with limited data points.
 This integration facilitated automatic real-time monitoring and prediction of average broiler body weight, representing a robust methodology for industry application.

-This comprehensive methodology, amalgamating diverse machine learning techniques, sensor-based data collection, and predictive modeling, holds promise for precise and automated broiler weight monitoring, critical in large-scale farming setups.
+This comprehensive methodology, amalgamating diverse machine learning techniques, sensor-based data collection, and predictive modeling, holds promise for precise and automated broiler weight monitoring, which is critical in large-scale farming setups.

 Broiler Weight Estimation: Data Journey